 I also recommend getting apps that work both online and offline in the event that you have power but not internet connection.

 Don’t forget your phone usually has a flashlight feature but you can also add these informational apps:

 - American Red Cross First Aid App American Red Cross First Aid App

 - Survival Guide (based on military manuals)

-There are a variety of additional places to carry your EDC kit items, including on a lanyard around your neck or worn on your wrist, in a shirt pocket, ankle holster, or clipped to your belt.
-In this article, we’ll focus on those EDC essentials that fit into your wallet and pocket or can be attached to your keys.
+There are a variety of additional places to carry your EDC kit items, including on a lanyard around your neck, worn on your wrist, in a shirt pocket, ankle holster, or clipped to your belt.

 In an urban area, pepper spray and a handgun for self-defense may be critical non-lethal self-defense weapons for your survival.
 Keep in mind that your EDC items are designed more to help you with everyday unexpected emergencies, to help you be more comfortable during long trips, and to help you get free or signal for help if you are trapped in an emergency.